naacl-org/naacl-2021-website/_pages/participants.md

 The Doubletree Suites by Hilton Minneapolis is located just minutes from the Hyatt Regency Minneapolis (the conference venue).

+## Poster Instructions

+Each poster paper (main conference, industry track, and Student Research Workshop) will be assigned a free-standing poster board with a display surface that is 8 feet long and 4 feet tall.
+Authors are free to use as much of that space as they would like.
+There is a [FedEx office](https://local.fedex.com/mn/minneapolis/office-5570/) in the hotel if you need on-site printing – they are sure to be busy during the conference, so plan ahead if you need their services.

 ## Remote Presentation

 This year, NAACL is introducing the option of remote presentations for presenters who cannot otherwise attend the conference.
 More details are available in this [blog post](/blog/remote-presentations/) authored by the remote presentation chairs.